-Former "American Idol" star and singer Clay Aiken (D) recently announced his candidacy for Congress.
+Former "American Idol" star and singer Clay Aiken (D) is running for Congress in North Carolina.
 While there's no specific resume a politician needs to run for office, some candidates have more unorthodox backgrounds than others.
 Take a look at political figures with the most unusual resumes.

 New York City's Naked Cowboy threw his 10-gallon hat into the ring for the 2012 presidential race.
 The 2012 election wasn't the first time the cowboy, whose real name is Robert John Burck, has expressed political ambitions; he unsuccessfully ran for mayor of New York in 2009.

 Kal Penn, star of "Harold and Kumar Go To White Castle," has never run for office, but the actor was appointed as a liaison to Asian constituents by the Obama administration in 2010.
 Penn left his White House job a few months later to resume acting.

 Clint Eastwood promised to tangle with City Hall like his famous character, Dirty Harry, when he was elected mayor of Carmel-by-the-Sea, Calif. in 1986.
 He declined to seek a second term in 1988.